Private George R. Thorn (1908–1945)

 According to the unit history on the 1st Cavalry Division Association website, a few days after the division arrived on Luzon:

-As it turned out, getting there was the easy part; it took the 1st Cavalry Division and 37th Infantry Divisions one month to capture Manila.
+As it turned out, getting there was the easy part.
+It took the 1st Cavalry and 37th Infantry Divisions one month to capture Manila.
 Collateral damage from intense street fighting (combined with atrocities committed by Japanese forces) resulted in massive civilian casualties and reduced much of the city to rubble.

-According to a hospital admission card under his service number, sometime during February 1945, Private Thorn was hospitalized with dysentery at a U.S. military hospital.
-Despite treatment with penicillin, sepsis set in and Private Thorn died in Manila on March 5, 1945, just after the city was secured.
+According to his hospital admission card, Private Thorn was hospitalized with dysentery at a U.S. military hospital.
+Despite treatment with penicillin, sepsis set in, and he died at the 54th Evacuation Hospital in Manila on March 5, 1945, just after the city was secured.
+His death was classified as being in the line of duty and not due to his own misconduct.

 Notes